Unified ab initio quantum-electrodynamical density-functional theory for cavity-modified electron-phonon-photon coupling in solids: Methodology

 Here, within the \ac{LDA}, the \ac{$e$-pt} exchange-correlation potential $v_{\rm{pxc}}(\br)$ is approximated by the \ac{pxLDA} potential $v_{\rm{pxLDA}}(\br)$, as developed in Refs.~\cite{schafer2021making,Lu2024}.
 Inside the unit cell of a periodic solid, this potential can be obtained by solving the following Poisson equation:

 where the parameter $\kappa$ characterizes the inhomogeneity of the system: $\kappa=1$ for a fully inhomogeneous case and $\kappa=0$ for a fully homogeneous case (see the definition of the parameter $\kappa$ in Appendix~\ref{app:collective-coupling}).
 In this work, we restrict ourselves to $\kappa=1$.
-For periodic systems, where physical quantities are computed within a unit cell, the light-matter coupling parameter $\tilde{\lambda}^{\prime 2}_{\alpha}=N_{\rm{cell}}\tilde{\lambda}_{\alpha}^{2}$ represents the collective coupling, where $N_{\rm{cell}}$ is the number of unit cells in the crystal (see Appendix~\ref{app:collective-coupling} for more discussion).
+The \ac{pxLDA} potential in Eq.~\eqref{eq:poisson-vpxLDA} should be regarded as a local, exchange-level approximation to the \ac{$e$-pt} contribution to the KS potential.
+Previous studies suggest that this approximation tends to perform better in the strong-coupling and high-frequency regimes~\cite{schafer2021making,Lu2024}, and for systems approaching the homogeneous-electron-gas or large-electron-number limits~\cite{ahmadabadi2025testing}.
+Conversely, the \ac{pxLDA} potential may become less controlled in weak-coupling regimes or in situations where electron-photon correlation effects play an important role~\cite{Lu2024,ahmadabadi2025testing}.
+For periodic systems, the QEDFT calculation should be understood as describing the bulk-like response of the material under an effective cavity mode, rather than as an explicit real-space simulation of the entire finite cavity structure.
+The use of Bloch states and $k$-point sampling therefore remains the appropriate description of the microscopic crystalline response.
+The finite cavity geometry enters through the effective mode volume and the collective light-matter coupling parameter.
+In this sense, $\tilde{\lambda}_{\alpha}^{\prime 2}=N_{\mathrm{cell}}\tilde{\lambda}_{\alpha}^{2}$ represents the collective coupling, where $N_{\mathrm{cell}}$ denotes the number of unit cells coherently coupled to the cavity mode (see Appendix~\ref{app:collective-coupling} for more discussion).
 In addition, it is straightforward to include multiple effective modes in the above \ac{pxLDA} functional.
-As a result of this collective coupling, the ground-state electron density and other observables, such as the energy band gap, depend on the crystal size, provided that the whole crystal is fully embedded in the optical cavity (see Sec.~\ref{sec:elec_struc} for details).
+As a result of this collective coupling, the ground-state electron density and other observables, such as the energy band gap, depend on the effective coherent coupling volume (see Sec.~\ref{sec:elec_struc} for details).

 In this work, the nuclei are decoupled from the electron-photon subsystem and treated within the harmonic approximation.
 As a consequence, phonon-related contributions to the \ac{xc} potential vanish identically, and the \ac{xc} treatment is restricted to the \ac{$e$-$e$} and \ac{$e$-pt} sectors.
 In standard \ac{DFT}, the \ac{$e$-$e$} \ac{xc} potential is obtained as a functional derivative of an approximate \ac{xc} energy functional~\cite{martin2020electronic}.
 In analogy, several \ac{QEDFT} functional developments based on the length-gauge light-matter Hamiltonian construct an \ac{$e$-pt} \ac{xc} potential from approximate \ac{xc} energy functionals~\cite{pellegrini2015optimized,flick2022simple,novokreschenov2023quantum,tasci2025photon}.
 By contrast, our \ac{pxLDA} potential is derived using the force-balance approach, rather than relying on the \ac{$e$-pt} exchange energy, which avoids issues such as the functional differentiability~\cite{tchenkoue2019force,tancogne2024exchange}.
 While an \ac{$e$-pt} exchange energy functional within the \ac{LDA} has been formulated for isotropic \ac{$e$-pt} interaction case~\cite{Lu2024}, a general corresponding \ac{$e$-pt} exchange(-correlation) energy can in principle be extracted from the force-balance approach, but such a construction lies beyond the scope of the present work.